ckdals915/DLIP/src/Exercise_Posture_Assistance_System/README.md

   **- Recall: 100.0%**

   Looking at the above results, the precision is lowered, which means that there are many cases (FP) that are perceived as positive when negative.
-In the experiment, a mirror is present and the precision is lowered due to the recognition of the mirror or the body of an outsider.
+In the experiment, a mirror is present and the precision is lowered due to the recognition of the person in the mirror.
 In other words, when using this program, it should be executed in an environment where there is nothing else that can be recognized as a person other than the surrounding me.